The DSR's 50th Anniversary

 His research interests span several cultural dimensions of religious discourses in Japan, such as theories and practices of representation, materiality and the cultural meanings of objects, political thought, economics, and geopolitical constructs.
 He is currently working on an intellectual history of Gagaku.

 7:30 pm, Walter Hall, University of Toronto Faculty of Music, 80 Queens Park, Toronto, ON M5S 2C5.
-Free event, open to the public.
-Registration is not required to attend.
+Free admission, but please register to attend.

-An evening of Japanese imperial court music and dance performed by the Tennoji Gakuso Garyokai Ensemble as part of the DSR's 50th anniversary celebration.
-Co-sponsored by the Department for the Study of Religion, the Robert H. N. Ho Centre for Buddhist Studies, and the Government of Japan’s Agency of Cultural Affairs, this event will feature traditional Gagaku music and Bugaku dance, art forms that have been performed for over a thousand years in Japanese Buddhist temples, Shinto shrines, and in the Japanese Imperial Court.
+An evening of Japanese imperial court music and dance performed by the Tennōji Gakuso Garyōkai Ensemble as part of the DSR's 50th anniversary celebration.
+Co-sponsored by the Department for the Study of Religion, the Robert H. N. Ho Centre for Buddhist Studies, the Government of Japan’s Agency for Cultural Affairs, and the Faculty of Music, this event will feature traditional Gagaku music and Bugaku dance, art forms that have been performed for over a thousand years in Japanese Buddhist temples, Shinto shrines, and in the Japanese Imperial Court.

 Maestro Ono Shinryu

-The Tennoji Gakuso Garyokai Ensemble is based at Shitennoji Buddhist Temple in Osaka.
-They are one of the three major Gagaku troupes to have carried the tradition of Japanese court music since the Heian period, and are currently directed by Maestro Ono Shinryu, who began training at Shitennoji Buddhist Temple as a child and became a member of the Tennoji Gakuso Garyokai in 1993 before assuming the role of director.
-Maestro Ono received his doctorate in literature from Kyoto University and is currently an associate professor at the Faculty of Humanities at Soai University.
+The Tennōji Gakuso Garyōkai Ensemble is based at Shitennoji Buddhist Temple in Osaka.
+It is one of the three major Gagaku troupes to have carried the tradition of Japanese court music since the Heian period, and is currently directed by Maestro Ono Shinryu, who began training at Shitennoji Buddhist Temple as a child and became a member of the Tennōji Gakuso Garyōkai in 1993 before assuming the role of director.
+Maestro Ono received his doctorate in literature from Kyoto University and is currently a visiting professor at Kansai University.

 Celebrating the expertise and influence of DSR alumni around the world, our program features distinguished scholars at a variety of career stages, all with distinctive and original voices.

-This page will be updated on an ongoing basis as soon as we have confirmed details.
-The information will will also appear on the DSR Lecture Series page, where in the meantime you can find details of our previous speakers' talks and links to interviews with them carried out by our very own DSR graduate students.
+This information also appears on the DSR Lecture Series page, where you can also find interviews with our speakers carried out by our very own DSR graduate students.

 2025-26 Series